SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ha-example-pubsubplus-p-0>
 ```

-This will only enable access to the active Pod's CLI.
+This enables access only to the active Pod's CLI.

 #### CLI access to individual event brokers

-In an HA deployment CLI access may be needed to any of the brokers, not only the active one.
+In an HA deployment, CLI access might be needed to any of the brokers, not only the active one.

 * The simplest option from the Kubernetes command line console is
 ```